-* The largest North American gathering of the U.S. and international Left
+* The largest North American gathering of socialists in the U.S. and international Left

 * Successor to the now-defunct Socialist Scholars Conference

 The Left Forum (LF) describes itself as an initiative that “provides a context for the critical dialogue that is essential for a stronger Left and a more just society.”
 Each spring, LF convenes the largest North American gathering of the U.S. and international Left, bringing together intellectuals and organizers to share perspectives and strategies.
 The 2012 LF conference drew 4,500 attendees.